geekiam/website/static/posts/how-to-use-javascript-classes.md

  The `#name` is a private field and can only be accessed and modified within the body of the class.
 If we try access the `name` field in code now, we will now be thrown an error.

+### Public Static Fields

+ Static fields are helpful to define class constants or store information specific to the class.

+  To create static fields use the special keyword `static` followed by the field name: `static coolStaticField`.